jcagarcia/grape-idempotency/README.md

 ```

 If you want to change the error message returned in this scenario, check [How to configure idempotency key missing error message](#mandatory_header_response) section.

+### Redis Storage Connectivity Issue

+By default, the `grape-idempotency` gem is configured to handle potential `Redis` exceptions.

+Therefore, if an exception arises while attempting to read, write or delete data from the `Redis` storage, the gem will safeguard against a crash by returning empty results.
+Consequently, the associated `block` will execute without considering potential prior calls made with the provided idempotency key.
+As a result, the expected idempotent behavior will not be enforced.

+If you want to avoid this functionality, you have the option to configure the gem to refrain from handling these `Redis` exceptions.
+Please refer to the [manage_redis_exceptions](#manage_redis_exceptions) configuration property.

 ## Configuration 🪚